Nursery:

 “Is this a triangle?”

-I wondered why we were all screaming, but inhaled deeply and screamed anyway.
+I wondered why we were all screaming, but inhaled deeply and

 Kindergarten: